mautic/developer-documentation-new/docs/rest_api/emails.rst

      - Category information
    * - ``unsubscribeForm``
      - int
-     - Id of the form displayed in the unsubscribe page
+     - ID of the Form displayed in the unsubscribe page
    * - ``dynamicContent``
      - object
-     - Dynamic content configuration
+     - Dynamic Content configuration
    * - ``lists``
      - array
-     - Array of segment IDs which should be added to the segment Email
+     - Contains an array of Segment IDs to add to the Segment Email

 .. _response-3:

 Response
 ========

-* ``PUT``: the expected response code is ``200`` if the Email was edited or ``201`` if created.
+* ``PUT``: returns code ``200`` for an edited Email or ``201`` for a created Email.

 * ``PATCH``: the expected response code is ``200``.